Codes4Fun/moshi.cpp/README.md

 There are aria2c download scripts to make it easier to download tested models.

 The tools support quantization of the safetensor models and caching of gguf files via commmand line, `-g` to cache a gguf which is several times faster to load than the safetensors but will consume more drive space.
 Use `-q q8_0` or `q q4_k` to quantize, the q4_k can take a while to convert, several minutes for some models, so it's best to use those with `-g` to save gguf versions, they also perform a bit faster.
-The largest models, moshika and moshiko, can run on 8gb of vram with q4_k, but they do not perform fast enough on the hardware I've tested with that amount of ram.
+The largest models, moshika and moshiko, can run on 8gb of vram with q4_k, but they may not perform fast enough, though I was able to have a conversation with an rtx 2070 laptop running linux.

 What is left todo is more performance optimizations to support lower end hardware.
 Python moshi is over 5 times faster than moshi.cpp but uses cuda graphs.
 Without those cuda graphs moshi.cpp is over twice as fast, so there seems to be a lot of room to improve performance.

 ### Performance / Optimizations

 There still needs to be lots of optimization and refactoring.
 Right now, for example, it rebuilds graphs each frame.

-I left out a lot of unused code from the original, to save time, but also because there was no easy way for me to test all of it, as I add more demos, I will port more code and features over.

 I did create an optimization that does not exist in moshi, and that is, instead of generating an attention bias mask each frame, it generates a reusable pattern once at initialization, and reuses it like you would a lookup table.
 Not only does this reduce the work to just changing an offset in the pattern tensor, but it makes easier an implementation that originally involved boolean logic operations and dealing with infinities.